kuntiik/MT/README.md

  In this setting, optuna launches a single optimization process.
 You can run this file multiple times to get faster optimization results.
 The scaling of the number of computers should have a near-linear impact on search time.
 If you run this on multiple nodes, you need to provide a database that is accessible to all nodes.

 ### Merge dataset from CVAT
 Merging of multiple datset from CVAT is supported.
 To merge dataset from CVAT: Export  all cvat tasks in the COCO format.
-Tasks are merged by merge_dataset.ipynb script, where you select path to tasks and target location
+Tasks are merged by `merge_dataset.ipynb` script, where you select path to tasks and target location

+### FiftyOne visualization
+The dataset can be visualized by VoxelFiftyone.
+This is done by `fiftyone.ipynb` jupyter notebook.
+Please note, that fiftyone is not dependency (since it is not compatible with our environment on CMP server).
+To load prediction prepare them in .json format and load them by function in the notebook.